 日本語 follows English

-As a government scholar, I was admitted without an entrance exam (Hiroshima University, April 1989).
-Separately, I had already proven my readiness for the academic challenge by passing the highest Japanese proficiency level (currently, N1) the previous December.
-My assignment to Hiroshima University’s Chemical Engineering Department was decided by the Ministry, but I believe a professor, an alumnus of Dr. Yorizane’s lab, was key to my acceptance.
+His vision needed someone to carry it forward—and that is where his legacy became my destiny.
+As a government scholar, I had no say in choosing my destinion country, university, or major; the assignment was a fate I had to accept, and it arrived suddenly: in January 1989, while I was studying at a Japanese language school in Tokyo, I learned that I had been assigned to Hiroshima University, effective that April.
+I was admitted without an entrance exam, having already proven my readiness for the academic challenge by passing the highest level of the Japanese Language Proficiency Test (currently, N1) the previous December.
+The assignment to the Chemical Engineering Department was decided by the Ministry, but I believe a professor, an alumnus of Dr. Yorizane’s lab, was key to my acceptance.

-That single decision, born from Dr. Yorizane’s influence, defined my 17-year journey with Hiroshima University—first as a student (1989-1993), then as a research associate, 1998-2006).
+That single decision, born from Dr. Yorizane’s influence, defined my 17-year journey with Hiroshima University—first as a student (1989–1998), then as a research associate (1998–2006).
 During my faculty years at HU, I co-supervised Indonesian fellows with senior Japanese professors, many of whom are now full professors at key universities (ITB, ITS, UnPad, etc.) in Indonesia.
-In 2007, I moved to Tokyo, where I became a faculty member at a national university (Tokyo University of Agriculture and Technology).
-It was during this period that I had the privilege of meeting Dr. Yorizane at HU alumni gatherings (2008-2010).
+In 2007, I moved to Tokyo, where I became a faculty member at a national university (Tokyo University of Agriculture and Technology TUAT).
+It was during this period that I had the privilege of meeting Dr. Yorizane at HU alumni gatherings (2008–2010).
 Here in Tokyo, I have continued his legacy by supervising more than 20 PhD students from Indonesia, Malaysia, and Japan.
 Among the graduates, more than five of them are now faculty members (academic staffs) at key universities in their home countries, further strengthening the international academic network he envisioned.

 REFERENCES; https://ja.wikipedia.org/